-- both.
-Prerequisite: admission to the Master of Professional Accountancy Program. - ACCT 550A.
-Advanced Accounting Lab (1).
+Lab (1).
 Builds on accounting issues covered in ACCT 550.
-Provides handson experience with digital resources used to research, analyze, and communicate resolutions to the various constituencies served by accounting professionals.
+Provides handson experience with digital resources used to research, analyze, and communicate resolutions to the various

+ACCT 550A.
+Advanced Accounting

+- communicate resolutions to the various constituencies served by accounting professionals.
 Grade will either be S or U. Course will be offered every year (Fall).
 Co-requisite: ACCT 550. - ACCT 555.
 Accounting Information Systems (5).
 Accounting information system development process and related information systems technologies.
 Includes the application, control, and audit of accounting information systems.
 ACCT 455 and ACCT 555 are layered courses; student may not receive credit for both.
 Prerequisite: admission to the Master of Professional Accountancy Program. - ACCT 561.
 Fraud Examination (5).

 Detection and prevention of financial statement fraud and other forms of business fraud.
 ACCT 461 and ACCT 561 are layered courses; students may not receive credit for both.
 Prerequisite: admission to the Master of Professional Accountancy Program. - ACCT 565.
 Current Issues in Information Technologies (5).
 Current issues in information technologies and their relevance for accounting professionals.
-Prerequisite: admission to the Master of Professional Accountancy Program. - ACCT 575.
+Prerequisite: admission to the Master of Professional Accountancy Program. - ACCT 570.
+Financial Analytics (5).
+Financial analytics offers an overview of techniques and topics related to financial performance, big data, accounting prediction models, earnings management, and stock market performance.
+Prerequisite: BUS 221 or equivalent, with a minimum grade of C or higher. - ACCT 575.
 International Accounting (5).
 Explores the formulation and application of accounting principles in other industrialized countries.

 Particular emphasis directed toward the harmonization of accounting principles between the U.S. and other countries.

 ACCT 475 and ACCT 575 are layered courses; students may not receive credit for both.
 Prerequisite: admission to the Master of Professional Accountancy Program. - ACCT 583.
-Seminar Auditing (5).
+Seminar in Auditing (5).
 Use of case analysis and other techniques to develop auditing analysis and decision-making skills.
 Study of AICPA Professional Standards.
-By permission.
-Prerequisite: admission to the Master of Professional Accountancy Program. - ACCT 583A.
+Prerequisite: admission to the Graduate Professional Accountancy Certificate or the MPA or by dept permission.

+ACCT 583A.
 Seminar in Auditing Lab (1).
-Builds on audit issues covered in
+Builds on audit issues covered in ACCT 560.

-ACCT 560.
 Provides hands-on experience with digital resources used to research, analyze, and communicate resolutions to the various constituencies served by audit professionals.
 Grade will either be S or U. Course will be offered every year (Spring).
 Corequisite: ACCT 583.

 ACCT 584.
-Professional Writing and Speaking for the Accountant (5).
+Professional Writing and Speaking for the Accountant (Put on reserve 9/16/19) (5).
 Develop written and verbal communications skills for practical application in public, private, and governmental accounting fields.
 Includes interviewing techniques, preparation and presentation of group and individual reports, and preparation of resumes, letters, memos, and work papers.
 ACCT 484 and ACCT 584 are layered courses; students may not receive credit for both.
-Prerequisite: admission to the Master of Professional Accountancy Program.
+(Put on reserve 9/16/19, will go inactive 8/24/22) Prerequisite: admission to the Master of Professional Accountancy Program.